Skip to main content

 The core curriculum states that children completing preschool education should know the name of their own country and its capital, recognise national symbols (emblem, flag and anthem) and should be aware that Poland is a member state of the European Union (EU).

-Compulsory foreign language learning was introduced as part of the core curriculum in preschool education for 5-year-olds in 2014/2015 and gradually extended for other age groups in the next years, Since 1 September 2017, all preschool age groups have learnt a foreign language.
+Compulsory foreign language learning was introduced as part of the core curriculum in preschool education for 5-year-olds in 2014/2015 and gradually extended for other age groups in the next years.
+Since 1 September 2017, all preschool age groups have learnt a foreign language.

-Primary Education (8 grades: I to VIII)
+Primary Education (grades: I to VIII)

-Curricular contents and educational activities related to the European or international dimension of education are included at both stages of primary education: in Grades I to III and IV to VIII.
+Curricular content and educational activities related to the European or international dimension of education are included at both stages of primary education: in Grades I to III and IV to VIII.
 Foreign language learning is part of the core curriculum for both stages: one modern language in Grades I to III and two languages in Grades IV to VIII.
 Additionally, pupils who choose to learn a national or ethnic minority language, with elements of culture and literature, can do so at both primary school stages.

 Grades I to III (early school education)

 Activities aim to cater to pupils’ need to learn about cultures of other nations, including EU countries, and games and customs of children in other countries, and are adjusted to their ability to perceive and understand such issues.
 Pupils completing this stage of education can give examples of social groups established by agreements, for example, associations of big social groups such as cities, states or the European Union.
-Pupils respect customs and traditions of different social groups and nations; and present and compare customs and traditions, including, for example, those cultivated on public or religious holidays in other countries.
+Pupils learn to respect customs and traditions of different social groups and nations; and present and compare customs and traditions, including, for example, those cultivated on public or religious holidays in other countries.

 Grades IV to VIII